The Virtual Currency Regulation Review: Norway

 ii Prospectus Regulation

 The Prospectus Regulation is a key piece of EU legislation that also may be relevant for ICOs in Norway.
 It aims to ensure that adequate information is provided to investors from issuers raising money in the Norwegian market.
-Issuers may thus be required to publish a prospectus, subject to approval by a competent authority, before an offer of transferable securities to the public, or the admission to trading of such securities on a regulated marked situated or operating within an EU or EEA Member State occurs, unless certain exclusions or exemptions apply.
+Issuers may thus be required to publish a prospectus, subject to approval by a competent authority, before an offer of transferable securities to the public or the admission to trading of such securities on a regulated marked situated or operating within an EU or EEA Member State occurs, unless certain exclusions or exemptions apply.

-Virtual currencies generally do not qualify as transferable securities, and the prospectus requirements are generally not applicable for ICOs and similar offerings of virtual currencies.
+Virtual currencies generally do not qualify as transferable securities and the prospectus requirements are generally not applicable for ICOs and similar offerings of virtual currencies.

 iii Markets in Financial Instruments Directive

-Rules similar to those under the Markets in Financial Instruments Directive (MiFID, as later amended through MiFID II) are implemented into Norwegian laws and regulations.6 These rules aim to create a single market for investment services and activities, and to ensure a high degree of harmonised protection for investors in financial instruments.
+Rules similar to those under the Markets in Financial Instruments Directive (MiFID, as later amended through MiFID II) are implemented into Norwegian laws and regulations.7 These rules aim to create a single market for investment services and activities, and to ensure a high degree of harmonised protection for investors in financial instruments.
 As described by ESMA in the statement regarding rules applicable to firms involved in ICOs, an investment firm that provides investment services in relation to financial instruments must comply with the applicable requirements.
-Where a coin or token qualifies as a financial instrument in the case of an ICO, the process by which the coin or token is created, distributed or traded is assumed likely to involve activities subject to the rules in MiFID II, such as placing, dealing in or advising on financial instruments.
+Where a coin or token qualifies as a financial instrument in the case of an ICO, the process by which the coin or token is created, distributed or traded is assumed to be likely to involve activities subject to the MiFID II rules, such as placing, dealing in or advising on financial instruments.
 Depending on the services provided, organisational requirements, conduct of business rules and transparency requirements may apply.
 Similar requirements will apply in Norway in such cases.

 iv Alternative Investment Fund Managers Directive